 In saying this, Sailhamer reveals belief in a partial creation in Genesis 1:1, and things truly begin to unravel at this point.
 For, technically, he does not believe God created the “entire world” in the beginning.

-But, this undermines his premise that “the heavens and the earth” (the entire world) were created in the beginning, prior to the six days.
+This undermines his premise that “the heavens and the earth” (the entire world) were created in the beginning, prior to the six days.
 If “the heavens and the earth” is a merism referring to the entire universe then the entire world was completed in the beginning prior to the six days.
 It would not be correct to say it was only completed after the six days.
 And, if the entire world was not completed in Gen. 1:1, then it would not be correct to say the entire world was created in the beginning.
 At best, he could say it was started in the beginning, which would be contrary to his thesis.

 Does Historical Creationism deserve its own category?

-And the traditional gap theory takes certain theological concerns into consideration, moving the fall of Satan back millions of years to account for the suffering seen in the fossil record before man existed.
+One small difference is that the traditional gap theory takes certain theological concerns into consideration, moving the fall of Satan back millions of years to account for the suffering seen in the fossil record before man existed.
 To my knowledge, Sailhamer never addresses the issue of suffering and death prior to Adam’s sin.
 If the fossil record really predates the sin of Adam, by millions of years, as naturalistic theories suggest, why do we find things like cancer, predation and cannibalism preserved in the rocks?
 Did this really happen before sin entered the world?
 Traditional gap theorists see the problem and speculation about sin entering the world prior to Adam.
 Sailhamer’s theory does not.

 Is Sailhamer’s theory really historical?